 Graduate Curriculum Requirements

 The curriculum is composed of 31.5 semester hours of didactic coursework and 8.5 semester hours of clinical practicum.
-An additional electives in diagnostic reasoning and teaching is offered following program completion for interested students.
+Additional electives in diagnostic reasoning and teaching are offered following program completion for interested students.

 Required Coursework